Electronic signatures – yes or no?

 Law Commission says electronic signatures are officially valid – but not for everything

-The debate over electronic signatures appears to have been settled by the Law Commission.
-A short statement issued by the Law Commission has confirmed that legal documents signed electronically are lawful in England and Wales.
+The debate over electronic signatures seems to be settled.
+A short statement issued by the Law Commission has confirmed that most legal documents signed electronically are lawful in England and Wales.
+But, not all legal documents are covered.

-The clarification means that documents with electronic signatures on them can be admitted in evidence in court proceedings.
-There has always been a flexible attitude to the form that signatures can take.
-A signature can be a mark such as an ‘X’, a person’s initials, a name written in block capitals etc. The courts have even accepted that clicking an electronic tick-box can constitute a valid signature.
+It is important that we have this clarification.
+It means that documents signed with electronic signatures can be admitted in evidence in court proceedings.
+There has always been a flexible attitude to some extent to what constitutes a signature.
+It can be a mark such as an ‘X’, a person’s initials, a name written in block capitals or similar.
+The courts were considereding wet signatures.

-The Law Commission has concluded that electronic signatures should be accepted as a valid way to execute a document provided that certain conditions are met by the persons signing the documents.
+The Law Commission has concluded that electronic signatures should be accepted by the courts as a valid way to execute a document.
+That is provided that certain conditions are met by the persons signing the documents.

 - the person signing must intend to authenticate the document